Toropyga03/Databases_Practical_works/README.md

-This repository contains practical work on the Fundamentals of Database Design for SkillBox
+This repository contains practical works on the Fundamentals of Database Design for SkillBox